Victor Wong (actor, born 1927)

-Victor Gee Keung Wong (黃自強 (黄自強, Huáng Zìqiáng, Wong4 Zi6koeng4); July 30, 1927 – September 12, 2001) was an American actor, artist, and journalist of Chinese descent.
+Victor Gee Keung Wong (July 30, 1927 – September 12, 2001) was an American actor, artist, and journalist.

 He appeared in supporting roles in films throughout the 1980s and 1990s, including Chinese sorcerer Egg Shen in John Carpenter's cult film Big Trouble in Little China, royal adviser Chen Bao Shen in the Best Picture–winning The Last Emperor (1987), rural storekeeper Walter Chang in the comedy horror film Tremors (1990), and Grandpa Mori in the 3 Ninjas tetralogy (1992–1998).
 He also played several starring roles for independent filmmaker Wayne Wang, who described him as his "alter ego".

 Earlier in his career, Wong worked for KQED as an on-air reporter and later a pioneering photojournalist.
 His association with Mark Rothko, whom he met during his studies at the San Francisco Art Institute, saw him interact with several luminaries of the Beat Generation, including Jack Kerouac, who fictionalized him as "Arthur Ma" in his novel Big Sur.